openhab/openhab-addons/bundles/org.openhab.binding.wolfsmartset/README.md

 The configuration via the interface is the recommended way:

-- System things (bridge) are discovered when Account thing (bridge) are set up
+- System things (bridge) are discovered after Account thing (bridge) is set up
-- Unit things are discovered when System things are set up
+- Unit things are discovered after System things are set up

 ## Thing Configuration

 ### Account (bridge)

 The account thing holds the credentials to connect to the wolf-smartset online portal.

 | Parameter       | Type    | Defaut | Description                                                         |
 |-----------------|---------|----------|---------------------------------------------------------------------|